Juwon-stat/Causal-Inference-on-Air-Pollution/README.md

 This repository accompanies the methodological paper:

-**Causal Inference on Transboundary Air Pollution: Quantifying the Impact of Upwind Lockdowns on Downwind Air Quality**
+**Block-wise Intertemporal Matching for Causal Inference on Meteorological Data**

 Please cite the paper when using this repository or adapting the code.